Learn about many of the available medications in our database.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each white, circular, biconvex, film-coated tablet, 6 mm in diameter, impressed “SEARLE” over “930”on one side, contains ethynodiol diacetate 2 mg and ethinyl estradiol 0.03 mg.
-Inert peach-coloured tablets are impressed “SEARLE” on one side and “P” on the other.
+Each white, circular, biconvex, film-coated tablet, 6 mm in diameter, impressed "SEARLE" over "930"on one side, contains 2 mg of ethynodiol diacetate and 0.03 mg of ethinyl estradiol.
+Inert peach-coloured tablets are impressed "SEARLE" on one side and "P" on the other.
 Nonmedicinal ingredients: active tablets: cornstarch, ethylcellulose, hydroxypropyl cellulose, lactose, magnesium stearate, polyvidone, sodium acid phosphate, sodium phosphate dibasic anhydrous, and titanium dioxide; placebo tablets: FD&C Yellow No. 6 Lake, lactose, lactose monohydrate, magnesium stearate, and microcrystalline cellulose.

 21-day pack: One tablet daily for 21 days, followed by no pills for 7 days, then repeat the cycle.